jurajHasik/peps-torch/docs/source/ipeps/ipess_kagome.rst

-Kagome generic iPESS
+Generic Kagome iPESS
 ====================

 Specialized sub-class of :class:`ipeps.ipeps_kagome.IPEPS_KAGOME`.
-A single on-site tensors representing DoFs on down triangle is built from five different tensors: two rank-3 trivalent tensors with only auxiliary indices and three rank-3 bond tensors, each associated to one of the physical DoFs on the vertices of the down triangle.
+A single on-site tensor representing DoFs on down triangle is built from five different tensors: two rank-3 trivalent tensors with only auxiliary indices and three rank-3 bond tensors, each associated to one of the physical DoFs on the vertices of the down triangle.